terrarum/todo-webpack-jasmine-karma/readme.md

 3. ### How do we run the tests?

     Karma is run via a configuration file.
 We can have different configuration files for each environment.
 Local development can run everything through PhantomJS for a quick check, while the build process actually tests in all browsers.

+    A more literal answer to the question is 'via a gulp command'.

 4. ### How do we aggregate and run all tests for all plugins in an automated build environment?

     Karma can be configured to search through nested folders for test files.
-The following selector will target any js files inside a test folder inside the src folder to be run through Jasmine.
+The following selector will target any js files inside a `tests` folder inside the `src` folder.

     `'./src/**/tests/*.js'`